gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 		app-uuid = e9e92282a16b49e7b78d69822ac53e1d

 **Note:** You are also able to add other remote repositories.
-This is useful for developers who also use github or have private git repositories for an existing code base.
+This is useful for developers who also use Github or have private git repositories for an existing code base.

 ###**.openshift directory**

 The .openshift directory is a hidden directory where a user can create action hooks, set markers, and create cron jobs.

-Action hooks are scripts that are executed directly so can be written in Python, PHP, Ruby, shell, etc.  OpenShift Enterprise supports the following action hooks:
+Action hooks are scripts that are executed directly, so they can be written in Python, PHP, Ruby, shell, etc.  OpenShift Enterprise supports the following action hooks:

 | Action Hook | Description|
 | :---------------  | :------------ |